carbonplan/research/articles/cmip6-downscaling-explainer/index.md

     for an example summer day in the 2080s.
 Values are maximum near-surface temperature.
 Moving the slider to the right shows sample output from the MRI-ESM2-0 climate model at a ~125 km resolution.
-Moving the slider to the left reveals the same output downscaled via the GARD-MV method at ~25km resolution.
+Moving the slider to the left reveals the same output downscaled via the GARD-MV method at ~25 km resolution.
 The spatial resolution increases, revealing mountain ranges and coastlines that were not visible in the coarse GCM data.
   </FigureCaption>